thecartercenter/nemo-docs/content/users/users.rst

 To export users information to a vCard, which is readable by most contact list applications:

 1. Check the box next to the name of each user to be exported.
-2. Click on :guilabel:`Export as vCard`.
+2. Click :guilabel:`Export as vCard`.

 .. |Import Users| image:: Import-Users.png